interplaynetary/p2p-template/README.md

 **On Capital Relations (and Power Relations in General) within Free Association:**

 **Let:**
-- Capital-Mediated Production = Production coordinated via buying labor rather than direct free-association
+- Capital-Mediated Production = Production coordinated via buying labor rather than direct Free Association
 - Capital-Simulated-Production = Production appearing to come from capitalist but actually from bought labor
 - Commodity Fetish = The masking of social-material relations of production behind the veil of the product as commodity (market-relations) - the objective social-forgetting of the social-origin of things.
 - Second-Order-False-Recognition = False recognition given to obtain capital for buying labor